2001 Motor City Bowl

-The 2001 Motor City Bowl was a National Collegiate Athletic Association bowl game in which the Toledo Rockets of the MAC defeated the Cincinnati Bearcats of the Conference USA 23–16.
-It was played on December 29, 2001 at the Pontiac Silverdome in Pontiac, Michigan.
+The 2001 Motor City Bowl was a post-season college football bowl game part of 2001–02 NCAA football bowl games in which the Toledo Rockets of the MAC defeated the Cincinnati Bearcats of the Conference USA 23–16.
+It was played on December 29, 2001, at the Pontiac Silverdome in Pontiac, Michigan.
 This was the last Bowl game that was played in the Pontiac Silverdome.

-The Bearcats were C-USA runners-up fresh off the wins from five of their last six games, which included Syracuse and #20 Southern Mississippi.
-Toledo was the Mid-American Conference Champ defeating Marshall 41–36 in the 2001 MAC Championship Game.
+Teams

+Cincinnati Bearcats

+The Bearcats were C-USA runners-up.
+The Bearcats start the season with a loss to Purdue.
+They won against Louisiana–Monroe, and also won against Conference USA teams Army, Tulane, UAB, Houston, Connecticut, and Memphis.
+The Bearcats lost to Louisville, and against East Carolina.
+They also lost to Miami (OH).
+The Bearcats had lost its previous Motor City Bowl in 2000.